Genentech/spex-tools/docs/large_file_processing.md

 ## 🎯 Overview

-SPEX now includes automatic tiling for processing large spatial transcriptomics files (>500MB) without memory issues or hanging.
+SPEX now includes automatic tiling for processing large spatial omics files (>500MB, proteomics or transcriptomics) without memory issues or hanging.
 This guide shows how to use the new capabilities.

 ## 🚀 Quick Start